esmero/archipelago-documentation/docs/modifyingfileextensionsinwebform.md

 ![Upload Associated Documents element](../imgs/modifyingfileextensionsinwebform/04_upload-associated-documents.jpg)

 A new screen will pop up named `Edit Upload Associated Documents element`.
 This is where you configure can configure the maximum number of values (under `ELEMENT SETTINGS`), the maximum file size and also edit the allowed file extensions for this element, which is what we'll be doing.
-The latter both exist under `FILE SETTINGS`, high lighted in the screenshot below.
+The latter both exist under `FILE SETTINGS` section, highlighted in the screenshot below.

 ![Edit Upload Associated Documents element](../imgs/modifyingfileextensionsinwebform/05_edit-upload-associated-documents-element.jpg)